SERVICE · AGENTIC WORKFLOW

 Let agents run the process without handing over control

-For most enterprises, the bottleneck isn't a lack of AI—it's work stuck waiting on a human.
-A refund, a contract, an invoice, a customer complaint each bounces across three or four departments, queuing for review at every stop.
-Even when each person's judgment takes two minutes, the case sits in your system for days.
-The real cost isn't headcount; it's the stretched cycle time, and the customers and deals that lose patience while they wait.
+For most enterprises, the bottleneck isn't a lack of AI.
+It's work stuck waiting on a human.
+A refund, a contract, an invoice, a customer complaint bounces across three or four departments, queuing for review at every stop.
+Each person's judgment takes two minutes, yet the case sits in your system for days.
+The cost isn't headcount.
+It's the stretched cycle time, and the customers and deals that lose patience while they wait.

-Tenten AI doesn't drop a chatbot on you.
-We decompose the entire workflow into steps an agent can execute, then set explicit decision boundaries for each one.
-Routine, low-risk, rules-clear cases are handled automatically; cases that are too large, off-policy, or low-confidence are escalated to the right person with the full reasoning attached.
-The agent absorbs the 80% of repetitive cases, so your people only touch the 20% that genuinely needs judgment.
+We don't drop a chatbot on you.
+We break the workflow into steps an agent can execute, then set explicit decision boundaries for each one.
+Routine, low-risk, rules-clear cases finish automatically.
+Cases that are too large, off-policy, or low-confidence go to the right person with the full reasoning attached.
+The agent absorbs the bulk of repetitive cases, so your people only touch the ones that genuinely need judgment.

-We embed as Forward Deployed Engineers—our engineers sit inside your operations and wire into the ERP, CRM, ticketing, and approval systems you already run.
-Every agent run leaves a full audit trail you can replay, audit, and assign accountability for.
-Rollout is gradual: the agent starts on a sliver of traffic with humans reviewing alongside, and only scales once it's proven stable.
-What you get back is a faster cycle—not an unexplainable black box.
+We embed as Forward Deployed Engineers.
+Our engineers sit inside your operations and wire into the ERP, CRM, ticketing, and approval systems you already run.
+Every agent run leaves a full audit trail you can replay, review, and assign accountability for.
+Rollout is gradual: the agent starts on a sliver of traffic with humans reviewing alongside, and scales only once it's proven stable.
+You get a faster cycle, and an answer for every decision it made.

 Capabilities